-All private businesses in Northern Ireland, except for utilities, have been given a four-month business rates holiday for the period from 1 April to 31 July 2020.
+All private businesses in Northern Ireland, except for utilities, will be given a three month business rates holiday for the period from 1 April to 30 June 2020.

 In addition, hardship rates relief is available to any business which is suffering from a temporary crisis.
 This relief must be applied for.